How to Become a Surgeon

 Step 5: Earn a Medical Degree

-• Third Year: According to the American College of Physicians, during the third year, students transition from the classroom to clinical training.
-They have a schedule of rotations in various specialties and work alongside other healthcare providers as members of a patient care team.
+• Third Year: According to the American College of Physicians, you would transition from the classroom to clinical training.
+You have a schedule of rotations in various specialties and work alongside other healthcare providers as members of a patient care team.
+Attending physicians would supervise you as you gain hands-on experience in a variety of specialties and patient populations.
+Most programs recommend, but do not require, students take their rotations in a certain order.

 Medical students often take Step 1 of the exam(s) when they begin their clinical rotations, sitting for the exam the summer between their second and third years of med school.